 Legal Estrangement and Police Reform in Minneapolis with Amber Joy Powell and Christopher Robertson (Scatterplot + reprinted at The Society Pages)

-Our academic work can be found at:
+Our other academic work can be found at:

 Michelle S. Phelps, Christopher Robertson, and Amber Joy Powell.
 2021.
 "We're still dying quicker than we can effect change": #BlackLivesMatter and the Limits of 21st Century Policing Reform (American Journal of Sociology) [*Winner of the 2023 Joan Petersilia Outstanding Article Award from the American Society of Criminology]